dostonhamrakulov/Programming-Exercises-and-implementation-in-Java/README.md

 ## Exercise 4:
 Write a Java program which takes input of Integer number and outputs the ODD or EVEN of the entered number.

+You can find answer in the package name of "Fourth_exercise".

 ### Enjoy :)